causalNLP/causal-agent/docs/source/theory/index.rst

    Start with :doc:`causal_inference_basics` to understand fundamental concepts like causation vs. correlation, confounding, and the potential outcomes framework, with a focus on how automated analysis systems approach these challenges.

 **For Understanding the Agent**
-   Read :doc:`agent_architecture` to understand how the CAIS autonomous agent works, from data analysis to result interpretation, and :doc:`llm_integration` to learn how Large Language Models enable sophisticated decision-making in causal analysis.
+   Read :doc:`agent_architecture` to understand how the Causal Agent autonomous agent works, from data analysis to result interpretation, and :doc:`llm_integration` to learn how Large Language Models enable sophisticated decision-making in causal analysis.

 **For Practitioners**
    Review :doc:`method_selection` to understand how the agent selects appropriate methods based on data characteristics and identification strategy strength.